RoboOctopus/Coloring_Game_Helper/README.txt

     - be on the first Monitor
     - be in fullscreen

+Press the Start button if the is open and a Picture is ready to be colored.

 Searching collors can't yet be chanched witch I plan on changing in the Future.

 To exit hold v till the finished popup pops up.

 KNOWN PROBLEMS: